About Lisa Suennen

 Anyway, it was a very good editorial and one of the statistics within it particularly stood out to me in light of my venture capital role: firms less than five years old have produced 40 million American jobs over the past three decades — accounting for basically all of the net new jobs created in that period.
 That is a pretty stunning fact and also one that really makes a person scratch their head about current U.S. policy towards start-ups.
 It is worth watching this Kauffman Foundation 3 minute video that is very instructive about start-ups and job creation.

-No where is this issue more relevant than in the healthcare industry, which conveniently happens to be the only thing I know anything about.
-In a world where
+No where is this issue more relevant than in the healthcare industry, which conveniently happens to be… (read the rest)

 Last year about this time of year I wrote a parody of Twas the Night Before Christmas about the coming of healthcare IT and meaningful use.
 I decided to make these holiday parody songs an annual event.
 I figure I have years of material, as there are so many ways of ruining an otherwise joyous holiday gem by mixing it with healthcare and public policy.